bcgov/FAIB_DADMTOOLS/README.md

     adm.district_name
 ```

+In order to import more than one layer at a time, use the batch import function which is explained next.

-#### batch_import_to_pg_gr_skey
+#### dadmtool library function: batch_import_to_pg_gr_skey

-To import many spatial layers, use the function: `batch_import_to_pg_gr_skey`.
-It replies on a configuration input csv file (i.e. see example [config_parameters.csv](config_parameters.csv))
+To import many spatial layers, use the function: `batch_import_to_pg_gr_skey` which requires populating a configuration input csv file (i.e. see example [config_parameters.csv](config_parameters.csv))

- Using the example, The layer is imported into two to the grid imports and rasterizes layers into PostgreSQL. uses an input configuration file which is described below.
-An example configuation csv file is included within the root directory of this repository and linked above.
 It is recommended that you edit the provided example configuration file for your usage.
-The function: `batch_import_to_pg_gr_skey`

-Column names must match template above.
-Field description:
+**Data Dictionary:**

 - `include` : Required argument whether to include layer when script is ran.
     - 0 = exclude
     - 1 = include
-- `overlap_ind` : Required argument indicating whether layer to import contains overlap.
-If set to TRUE, the function will import duplicate gr_skey raster cells for each overlapping spatial feature with the corresponding pgid to relate to the attribute table.
-    - TRUE = Layer to import contains overlaps
-    - FALSE = Layer to import does not contain overlaps
+- `overlap_ind` : TRUE or FALSE.
+If TRUE, it indicates that the input spatial layer has overlaps and imported <dst_tbl>_gr_skey table will duplicate gr_skey records where spatial overlaps occur.
+If FALSE, spatial overlaps will be ignored (i.e only the higher pgid value will be kept when overlaps occur)
 - `src_type`: Type of source file. raster option will only work when the raster matches the spatial resolution (100x100), alignment and projection (BC Albers) of the gr_skey grid.
 Example gr_skey file: S:\\FOR\\VIC\\HTS\\ANA\\workarea\\PROVINCIAL\\bc_01ha_gr_skey.tif
     - Options: `gdb, oracle, raster, geopackage, gpkg, shapefile, shp`
 - `src_path`: Source path.